Huawei/Consumer/Codelabs/Ads-Banner/README.md

     Install the program on Huawei Android mobile phones.

 ## Supported Environments
-    Huawei Mobile Services (APK) 4.0.0 or later has been installed on Huawei Android phones.
+    HMS Core (APK) 4.0.0 or later has been installed on Huawei Android phones.

 ## Configuration
     N/A